Slicer/Slicer/CONTRIBUTING.md

 *Alphabetically ordered by last name.*

-The Slicer community is inclusive and welcome anyone to work to become a core developer and then a BDFL.
+The Slicer community is inclusive and welcomes anyone to work to become a core developer and then a BDFL.
 This happens with hard work and approval of the existing BDFL.